 Virtual Cardiology and Heart Disease Management

-One of the most significant findings was that participation in the virtual cardiology program led to meaningful increases in new diagnoses compared to standard primary care alone.
-The most significant increases occurred in diagnoses of heart failure, atrial fibrillation, and valvular disease.
+The findings reported that participation in the virtual cardiology program led to meaningful increases in new diagnoses compared to standard primary care alone.
+These increases occurred in diagnoses of heart failure, atrial fibrillation, and valvular disease.
 With more diagnoses, patients could begin appropriate treatments sooner, leading to better management of cardiovascular disease.

 Improved Blood Pressure Control

-Additionally, the study found that 30.8% of patients saw an improvement in blood pressure control during the program.
+The study also found that 30.8% of patients saw an improvement in blood pressure control during the program.
 Another 20.6% reached their target blood pressure goal.
-This demonstrates the value of having specialist oversight and virtual access to cardiology care in improving this critical risk factor for heart disease and stroke.
+This model demonstrates how layering virtual cardiology onto primary care can enhance early detection and intervention while boosting engagement.

 Uptake in Guideline-Directed Therapies